angzla/docsum/README.md

 # docsum ![](https://github.com/angzla/docsum/workflows/tests/badge.svg)
 Use an LLM to summarize a document on the command line.
 Uses groq and recursive summarization for bigger documents.
 Can summarize documents of all file types using fulltext.
+Due to fulltext's dependencies, this runs on Python 3.11.9

 The following example summarizes the declaration of independence.
 You can upload other files in the same format to summarize.
 ```